HMS Edinburgh (D97)

-HMS Edinburgh was a Type 42 (Batch 3) destroyer of the Royal Navy.
+HMS Edinburgh was a of the Royal Navy.
 Edinburgh was built by Cammell Laird of Birkenhead.
 She was launched on 14 April 1983 and commissioned on 17 December 1985.
 The largest of the Type 42 destroyers, Edinburgh was known as the "Fortress of the Sea".
 Edinburgh was the last of the Type 42 destroyer to serve in the Royal Navy and was decommissioned on 6 June 2013.

 Distinctive appearance

 Edinburgh was readily distinguished by her distinctively different forecastle.
 When it was decided to fit the Phalanx CIWS to this class of warships, it was intended that Edinburgh should carry a single CIWS unit, mounted forward between her 4.5-inch gun and the Sea Dart launcher.
 To this end, her breakwaters were enlarged and she was fitted with a raised bulwark, very like those carried on the Type 22 frigates.

 This location proved to be an unsuitably wet one for the Phalanx system despite the modifications to this warship, and Edinburgh was later fitted with a pair of wing-mounted CIWS as carried by the other ships of the class, but she retained her distinctive bulwark and enlarged breakwaters.